-- 1. Clean and dry installation area. - 2.
-Decide on exact location before you remove decal backing paper. - 3.
-Remove smaller portion of split backing paper. - 4.
-Place decal in position and slowly peel back remaining paper, smoothing decal as it is applied. - 5.
+- 1. Decide exactly where you are going to place the decal. - 2.
+Clean and dry the installation area. - 3.
+Remove the smaller portion of the split backing paper. - 4.
+Place the decal in position and slowly peel back the remaining paper, smoothing the decal as it is applied. - 5.
 Prick small air pockets with a pin and smooth out.